pkgdown/extra.css

 Imputation and Dimensionality Reduction

-Next, we will impute missing values using K-nearest neighbors (KNN) with 3 neighbors via impute_knn().
+As we saw from the QC results, the data contains NAs and other issues that need to be addressed.
+We will impute missing values using K-nearest neighbors (KNN) with 5 neighbors via hd_impute_knn().

 #> # A tibble: 6 × 101